krysalead/Remotelogger/README.md

 ===========

 Remote Logger is a node module able to handle request with strings and to put in a log file and the console.
-The JavaScript is based on AriaTemplates scripts
+The JavaScript is based on [Aria-Templates](http://ariatemplates.com/) scripts

 * Run the server
 * Load in your code the javascript